Synonym(s)

 Progression/forecastThis section has been translated automatically.

-There is an increased risk (1-3%) with oral LP for the development of oral squamous cell carcinoma.
-The WHO classifies the oral lichen planus as "premalignant condition" (van der Meij EH et al. 2003).
+There is an increased risk (1-3%) of developing oral squamous cell carcinoma in oral LP.
+The WHO classifies oral lichen planus as a "premalignant condition" (van der Meij EH et al. 2003).

-An increased risk of squamous cell carcinoma was also found for the vulval lichen planus.
+An increased risk of squamous cell carcinoma was also found for vulvar lichen planus.
 The rate of inguinal metastasis and recurrence is high, as is the disease-related mortality rate.

 NaturopathyThis section has been translated automatically.